 In 2019, there are a lot of manufacturing companies that still create reports and do data collecting manually.
 Unfortunately, making reports and collecting data manually will only make downtime last longer and costs you a lot of money.

 All you need is report generation and data collection automation.
 This automation can only be achieved using supporting software such as ERP manufacturing.
 This software will give you access to data in real-time.

 Thus you will know exactly when your machine has stopped operating because it needs maintenance, and identify which activities are interrupted by the accident at the same time.
 With this data, you can react correctly and quickly.

 5. Get help with your system and equipment

 Let’s face it, every software or hardware used by your manufacturing company comes from a variety of different companies.
-No matter how reliable your technician is, you will certainly have difficulties when your technician required to handle two different devices when it is broken at the same time, or when you have to troubleshoot two software which functions differently.
+No matter how reliable your technician is, you will certainly have difficulties when your technician is required to handle two different devices when it is broken at the same time, or when you have to troubleshoot two software that functions differently.